Logo

 A: When people talk about the amount of value you derive from increased Toughness over the course of an entire match, if you do the math, it adds up to less Health theoretically lost in total, since the amount of Health damage you take is directly tied to the remaining percentage of Toughness you have.
 More Toughness = Better Defense = Less Health Lost.
 Data has been compiled to support this notion, and I am not disputing it.

-First of all, talents already give loads of Toughness and Toughness Regeneration, and combined with curios stacking Toughness even higher, yes, you can reach absolutely ridiculous amounts of Toughness.
+First of all, talents already give loads of Toughness and Toughness Regen, and combined with curios stacking Toughness even higher, yes, you can reach ridiculous amounts of Toughness.
 Lets sweeten the deal up a bit by mentioning that Zealot has a nice on-demand Toughness button, and the Brautos can even be blessed to literally shoot Toughness.
 With all this Toughness, that can so easily be regenerated, you will never be taking any Health damage, so you don't need the Health in the first place, right?
 Wrong.
 This is an erroneous assumption because stacking Toughness actually indirectly has diminishing returns, and I will explain why.

 We are talking about scenarios that you realistically cannot fully prevent from happening no matter how skilled you are.
 There will always be some degree of randomness at play, and sometimes, the game decides it just doesn't like you.
 In these scenarios where something terrible happens to you, and your Toughness is instantly gone, this is where we see the value in having more Health.